Cecilía Rán Rúnarsdóttir

-Cecilía Rán Rúnarsdóttir (born 26 July 2003) is an Icelandic professional footballer for who plays as a goalkeeper for Bayern Munich of the German Frauen-Bundesliga and the Icelandic national football team.
+Cecilía Rán Rúnarsdóttir (born 26 July 2003) is an Icelandic professional footballer for who plays as a goalkeeper for Serie A club Inter Milan and the Icelandic national football team.

 Early life

 Cecilía started playing football around the age of 6 with Afturelding.
 At the age of 10, she started playing as a goalkeeper.

 Club career

 Cecilía started her senior career with Afturelding/Fram, a joint team off Afturelding and Knattspyrnufélagið Fram, in 2017 in the 2. deild kvenna where she helped the team finish first.
 In 2018, she played 13 matches in the second-tier Inkasso league and was named the league's Best Young Player by opposing coaches and team captains.
 After the season, in October 2018, she signed with Fylkir which had won promotion from the Inkasso league to the top-tier Úrvalsdeild kvenna.
 She had a great start with Fylkir in the beginning of the season, including an outstanding performance when Fylkir unexpectedly knocked out the reigning Cup holders, Breiðablik, in the Icelandic Cup.
 After the season she was named the best Young Player of the Year.

 In March 2021, Cecilía signed with KIF Örebro for the 2021 season.

 In August 2021, Cecilía signed a three-year contract with English club Everton and was immediately loaned back to KIF Örebro for the remainder of the 2021 Damallsvenskan season.

 In January 2022, Cecilía joined German club FC Bayern Munich on loan until 30 June 2022.
 In July 2022, Bayern Munich announced that Cecilía had signed a 4-year contract with the club.

+In July 2024, Cecilía was loaned to Inter Milan.
+Following the season, she was named the league's goalkeeper of the year.
+In the summer of 2025, Inter Milan bought her from Bayern.